Board of Directors

 Toronto

 Dr. Hirotaka Yamashiro, based in Toronto, Ont., is a community pediatrician with a special interest in pediatric respiratory medicine.
 He is medical director of the Yamashiro Pediatric Clinic and is assistant professor and clinical adjunct lecturer with the department of pediatrics at the University of Toronto, as well as adjunct professor with the division of family medicine at Queen’s University.
 Dr. Yamashiro has served previously in many OMA leadership positions, including Pediatrics Section chair from 2004-2014 and 2020-21, executive member of the Academic Medicine Forum, and a member of the Education and Prevention Committee.
 He is also a pediatrics peer reviewer for the College of Physicians and Surgeons of Ontario.
-Dr. Yamashiro is elected for a two-year term.
+Dr. Yamashiro is serving his second two-year term.

 Officers of the board